Optimizing PHP Application Concurrency

 PHP applications on Heroku run under the PHP-FPM FastCGI Process Manager and communicate with the Apache or Nginx web servers using the FastCGI protocol.

-FPM spawns and manages child processes that execute the actual PHP application code.
-Each of these processes handles one request from the web server at a time, meaning that more processes will yield greater concurrency and thus better application performance under higher traffic conditions.
+PHP-FPM spawns and manages child processes that execute the actual PHP application code.
+Each of these processes handle one request from the web server at a time.
+More processes yield greater concurrency and better application performance under higher traffic conditions.

-The configured PHP memory limit applies to each child process that runs the application, which may consume memory up to that limit before it gets terminated.
+The configured PHP memory limit applies to each child process that runs the application, which can consume memory up to that limit before it gets terminated.
+Configuring the memory limit is the primary method of adjusting PHP application concurrency on Heroku.

 Heroku Enterprise customers with Premier or Signature Success Plans can request in-depth guidance on this topic from the Customer Solutions Architecture (CSA) team.
 Learn more about Expert Coaching Sessions here or contact your Salesforce account executive.

-The number of child processes to spawn (controlled by the pm.max_children
+The number of child processes spawned is controlled by the pm.max_children

-setting of PHP-FPM) is determined using the WEB_CONCURRENCY
+setting of PHP-FPM.
+That setting is determined using the WEB_CONCURRENCY

-When booting an application, the dyno type will automatically be detected, and the WEB_CONCURRENCY
+When booting an application, we automatically detect the dyno type and set the WEB_CONCURRENCY

 $ heroku ps:scale web=1:standard-2x